andrewdotn/crk-db/README.md

 * The field data from the original dictionaries should be retained in its original form, and preferably even incorporated into ALTLab's database in an unobtrusive way.

-* The order that sources are imported should commutative (i.e. irrelevant; the script should output the same result regardless of the order the databases are imported).
+* The order that sources are imported should be commutative (i.e. irrelevant; the script should output the same result regardless of the order the databases are imported).

 * Manual input should not be required for aggregating entries.
 Entries can however be flagged for manual inspection.